joeythornberry/blastMD/README.md

 BlastMD is designed so that the `blog/` directory can be served directly by a static server such as Nginx.

-If you use relative imports for external files like images and CSS, you'll be able to view the fully-rendered site, exactly as it will appear online, with only your browser's built-in file viewer - no localhost needed!
+Also, if you use relative imports for external files like images and CSS, you'll be able to preview/test the fully-rendered site, exactly as it will appear online, with only your browser's built-in file viewer - no localhost needed!